coreinfrastructure/best-practices-badge/doc/other.md

 *   Achieve the lower passing+1 badge.

+*   FIXME - list of upgrades of SHOULD and SUGGESTED.
+    - Change "report_tracker" to MUST, to require issue tracking.
+      Using GitHub issues meets this.
+      Note that the Linux kernel project has reported that this is very hard to do at their scale.
+      NOTE: Kevin Wall thinks this should be at passing+1, not passing+2.

 -   The project SHOULD employ continuous integration, where the primary developers team integrate their work frequently.
     In most cases this means that each developer integrates at least daily.